|

 turning around, I saw someone's saber lying nearby.
 A haughty goose was

-and forced it to the ground, its head cracking beneath my boot, cracking and
+goose and forced it to the ground, its head cracking beneath my boot,

 I said, poking at the goose with the saber.
 "Roast it for me,